awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 On Linux container instances, the Docker daemon on the container instance uses the CPU value to calculate the relative CPU share ratios for running containers\.
 For more information, see [CPU share constraint](https://docs.docker.com/engine/reference/run/#cpu-share-constraint) in the Docker documentation\.
 The minimum valid CPU share value that the Linux kernel allows is 2\.
 However, the CPU parameter is not required, and you can use CPU values below 2 in your container definitions\.
 For CPU values below 2 \(including null\), the behavior varies based on your Amazon ECS container agent version:
 + **Agent versions <= 1\.1\.0:** Null and zero CPU values are passed to Docker as 0, which Docker then converts to 1,024 CPU shares\.
 CPU values of 1 are passed to Docker as 1, which the Linux kernel converts to two CPU shares\.
 + **Agent versions >= 1\.2\.0:** Null, zero, and CPU values of 1 are passed to Docker as two CPU shares\.
 On Windows container instances, the CPU limit is enforced as an absolute limit, or a quota\.
-Windows containers only have access to the specified amount of CPU that is described in the task definition\.
+Windows containers only have access to the specified amount of CPU that is defined in the task definition\.
+A null or zero CPU value is passed to Docker as `0`, which Windows interprets as 1% of one CPU\.

 `gpu`
 Type: [ResourceRequirement](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ResourceRequirement.html) object